 The Adoption Strategy

-So the original "Market Adoption" slide in the Airbnb pitch deck is kind of a mess.
+So the original "Market Adoption" slide in the Airbnb pitch deck presentation is kind of a mess.
 So much information cluttered onto one slide.
 So many different fonts, logos, numbers.

 Instead, we spread information from the following original slide detailing Airbnb's "go-to-market strategy" among three new ones: 1) The Craigslist "double posting" functionality, 2) National event destinations, and 3) Discount travel partnerships—each highlighting one important element of Airbnb’s adoption plan at a time.